iquintelam/Concavepoly/README.md

 # Concavepoly
-Fortran module of overlap to detect overlap between concave polyhedra and spheres
+Fortran module of overlap code to detect overlap between concave polyhedra and spheres